jentery/engl391/documentation.md

 ## Images

-This section covers the use of screengrabs, still photos, and photographs of the play environment.
+This section covers the use of screengrabs and still photos as well as photographs of the play environment.

 **Tech Required**